-Michael Berenbaum is the Director of the Sigi Zieirng Institute: Exploring the Ethical and Religious Implications of the Holocaust and a Professor of Jewish Studies at the American Jewish University.
+Michael Berenbaum is the Director of the Sigi Ziering Institute: Exploring the Ethical and Religious Implications of the Holocaust and a Professor of Jewish Studies at the American Jewish University.
 The author and editor of 20 books, he was also the Executive Editor of the Second Edition of the Encyclopaedia Judaica.
-He was Project Director overseeing the creation of the United States Holocaust Memorial Museum and the first Director of its Research Institute and later served as President and CEO of the Survivors of the Shoah Visual History Foundation, which took the testimony of 52,000 Holocaust survivor in 32 languages and 57 countries.
-His work in flim has won Emmy Awards and Academy Awards.
+He was Project Director overseeing the creation of the United States Holocaust Memorial Museum and the first Director of its Research Institute and later served as President and CEO of the Survivors of the Shoah Visual History Foundation, which took the testimony of 52,000 Holocaust survivors in 32 languages and 57 countries.
+His work in film has won Emmy Awards and Academy Awards.

 Dr. Berenbaum is the author and editor of eighteen books, scores of scholarly articles and hundreds of journalistic pieces.
 He won the Simon Rockower Memorial Award of the American Jewish Press Association three times in three different categories during a two-year period.

 He is also the Executive Editor of the New Encyclopaedia Judaica.
 The 22 volume, sixteen million word second edition transformed and improved the now classic 1972 work.
-The EJ was recently awarded the Dartmouth Medal by the American Library Association for the outstanding reference work of 2006.
+The EJ was awarded the Dartmouth Medal by the American Library Association for the outstanding reference work of 2006.

 The Vision of the Void: Theological Reflections on the Works of Elie Wiesel (Middletown: Wesleyan University Press, 1979).
 Paperback edition, 1987.
 Reprinted as Elie Wiesel: God, The Holocaust, and the Children of Israel (West Orange: Behrman House, 1994).